 With new models of care emerging and evolving, there is a clear need for more effective information sharing between care settings, organisations and geographies, as well as between professionals and citizens, to optimise patient outcomes and quality of care.
-This is reliant on the ability of IT systems across health and care to be interoperable with one another, and is key to the delivery of the future vision of care in England.
+This is reliant on the ability of IT systems across health and care to be interoperable with one another and is key to the delivery of the future vision of care in England.

 More integrated ways of working across health and care are necessary to enabling care professionals and citizens to better manage care.
-Working with organisations such as those delivering new models of care and initiatives being driving by integrated care systems.
+Working with organisations such as those delivering new models of care and initiatives being driven by integrated care systems.

 Our system-wide move towards interoperability focuses upon the following areas:

 - Working with services to identify their strategic business needs in relation to interoperability to inform development of required solutions